MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-scripting.md

 Interface | Description
 |---------|------------|
 IDebugHostScriptHost | The interface which indicates the capability of the debug host to take part in the scripting environment.
 This interface allows for the creation of contexts which inform scripting engines of where to place objects.
 IDataModelScriptHostContext | A host interface which is used by the script provider as a container for the contents of the script.
 How the contents of a script surface other than the manipulations that it performs to the object model of the debugger application is up to the particular debug host.
 This interface allows the script provider to get information about where to place its contents.
-See Data Model C++ Scripting Interfaces for more information.
+See [Data Model C++ Scripting Interfaces](#scriptinterface) later in this topic for more information.

 **The Debug Host's Script Host: IDebugHostScriptHost**